St Helier: Sport

-The parish has a number of sports facilities, including Springfield Stadium (incorporating the island's football pitch), Aquasplash (swimming pool), pétanque pitches, badminton and the Fort Regent leisure centre.
+The parish has a number of sports facilities, including Springfield Stadium Home of Jersey Bulls FC(incorporating the island's football pitch), Aquasplash (swimming pool), pétanque pitches, badminton and the Fort Regent leisure centre.
 Motorsports events take place on roads in the Parish as well as an annual Town Criterium, and the start and finish of the Jersey Marathon.

 In 2021, the Government of Jersey published a report Inspiring Active Places Strategy.
 The strategy will have a total cost of circa £100 million.
 The plan proposes the removal of sports facilities from Fort Regent by early 2022, which is "beyond the end of its useful life".
 The report states it is not the best location for health and fitness facilities for St Helier residents.
 Therefore, by the end of 2021, there will be the need to create temporary or alternative facilities to enable sport relocation from Fort Regent.

 Springfield will be refurbished to provide better public active facilities and a new town community park, with the single stadium pitch replaced with two smaller 5-a-side pitches by 2026/27.
 However, in the interim, parts of Springfield will be redeveloped to provide more parking.

 The plan includes the reprovision of facilities from Fort Regent.
 By 2030, a new leisure centre will be constructed in the town centre, on the site of the Waterfront centre.
 The leases on the current Waterfront development terminate in 2027.
 It will include a large swimming pool, with minimal spectator provision, and 1250 m2 of health and fitness space.
 This will re-accommodate the Aquasplash facility, which will be demolished, and the current fitness facilities at the Fort.
 Due to the high-density town centre location, there is the opportunity to construct a three-story residential site above the facility.